Ultimate Lie Detector Guide

 How Quickly Can You Schedule a Polygraph Exam?

-Many clients can schedule testing quickly — sometimes same-day or next-day — depending on availability and case readiness.
+Many clients can schedule testing quickly, sometimes the same day or the next day, depending on availability and case readiness.

 Scheduling flexibility depends on: